HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

   )
 }}

 User-Agent Client Hints offer a privacy-conscious alternative to the traditional User-Agent string, allowing browsers to share device and browser information only when explicitly requested by servers.
 Instead of exposing a detailed fingerprint by default, sites must opt in to specific hints, reducing passive data leakage.
-In 2025, adoption sits at 3.3% for desktop and 5.1% for mobile, with mobile’s higher rate likely reflecting greater need for responsive design signals.
+In 2025, adoption sits at 3.3% for desktop and 5.1% for mobile, with mobile's higher rate likely reflecting greater need for responsive design signals.

-Last year’s data showed a strong correlation between site popularity and Client Hints usage; the top 1,000 sites reached 15.85%, while adoption dropped sharply to around 1.6% at the 100,000 tier.
-While this year’s methodology doesn’t break down by rank, the overall figures suggest adoption remains concentrated among larger sites, with the long tail yet to embrace the standard.
+Last year's data showed a strong correlation between site popularity and Client Hints usage; the top 1,000 sites reached 15.85%, while adoption dropped sharply to around 1.6% at the 100,000 tier.
+While this year's methodology doesn't break down by rank, the overall figures suggest adoption remains concentrated among larger sites, with the long tail yet to embrace the standard.

 {{ figure_markup(
   image="top-client-hints.png",